 Now in its eighth year, Ocean Talks is a face-to-face event that brings together the superyacht industry and the world of marine conservation via meaningful conversation, inspirational talks and networking.
-Held in partnership with Ocean Family Foundation, this year’s event will feature world-renowned keynote speakers and a range of exhibitors showcasing the best and latest ocean-saving projects, initiatives and products.
+Held in partnership with Ocean Family Foundation, this year’s event featured world-renowned keynote speakers and a range of exhibitors showcasing the best and latest ocean-saving projects, initiatives and products.

-When is Ocean Talks?
+When was Ocean Talks?

-Ocean Talks will take place on 12 June 2025 - the week following World Oceans Day - at 17:00-20:00.
+Ocean Talks took place on 12 June 2025 - the week following World Oceans Day - at 17:00-20:00.

-Where is Ocean Talks held?
+Where was Ocean Talks held?

 Speakers